JDDoesDev/docksal-book/docs/intro-docker/docker-basics/docker-components/storage/bind-mounts/_index.md

 There are a lot more feature of bind mounts and other mounts that are beyond the scope of this training.
 For further reading please check out the [Docker Docks](https://docs.docker.com/storage/bind-mounts/).

 Up next, we're going to take a look at Docker registries.

+{{% notice tip %}}
+You can view the completed code for this section at https://github.com/JDDoesDev/docksal-training-docker/tree/volumes
+{{% /notice %}}